jstedfast/MimeKit/README.md

     cd bc-csharp
     git checkout -b visual-studio-2010 origin/visual-studio-2010

-In the top-level MimeKit source directory, there are two solution files: MimeKitDesktopOnly.sln and MimeKit.sln.
+In the top-level MimeKit source directory, there are three solution files: MimeKit.sln, MimeKit.Net40.sln and MimeKit.Mobile.sln.

+* MimeKit.Mobile.sln just includes the Xamarin.iOS and Xamarin.Android projects.
-MimeKitDesktopOnly.sln just includes the .NET Framework 4.0 C# project (MimeKit/MimeKit.csproj) and the UnitTests project (UnitTests/UnitTests.csproj).
+* MimeKit.Net40.sln just includes the .NET Framework 4.0 C# project (MimeKit/MimeKit.csproj) and the UnitTests project (UnitTests/UnitTests.csproj).

-MimeKit.sln includes everything that is in the MimeKitDesktopOnly solution as well as the projects for Xamarin.Android, Xamarin.iOS, and Xamarin.Mac.
+* MimeKit.sln includes everything that is in the MimeKit.Net40.sln solution as well as the projects for Xamarin.Android, Xamarin.iOS, and Xamarin.Mac.

 If you don't have the Xamarin products, you'll probably want to open the MimeKitDesktopOnly.sln instead of MimeKit.sln.